Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/creature-quellector/rules/_index.md

 {{% rules-block id="blue" heading="Blue" %}}

 Blue stands for change, multitype, fluidity.
-It counters Red.

 {{< rules-table >}}
 <!-- -->
     {{< rules-table-entry heading="Water" icon="blue-water" >}}
-        <span class="action-timing">BEFORE</span>: Swap one card from your squad with one from your hand.
+        <span class="action-timing">BEFORE</span>: Swap 1 card from your squad with 1 from your hand.
     {{< /rules-table-entry >}}
 <!-- -->
     {{< rules-table-entry heading="Ice" icon="blue-ice" >}}
-        <span class="action-timing">BEFORE</span>: Pick one type from a card with multiple types.
+        <span class="action-timing">BEFORE</span>: Pick 1 type from a card with multiple types.
 Only the chosen one counts (for that card).
     {{< /rules-table-entry >}}
 <!-- -->
     {{< rules-table-entry heading="Poison" icon="blue-poison" >}}
-        <span class="action-timing">BEFORE</span>: Pick two types.
+        <span class="action-timing">BEFORE</span>: Pick 2 types.
 All icons of type 1 turn into type 2.
     {{< /rules-table-entry >}}
 <!-- -->
     {{< rules-table-entry heading="Weather" icon="blue-weather" >}}
-        <span class="action-timing">BEFORE</span>: Swap one card from your squad with one card from the opponent's squad.
+        <span class="action-timing">BEFORE</span>: Swap 1 card from your squad with 1 card from the opponent's squad.
     {{< /rules-table-entry >}}
 {{< /rules-table >}}